Gdeterline/AsianFoodBlog/README.md

 - To access KitchenController page :
     http://127.0.0.1:8000/kitchen

-- To access Inventory list :
+- To access Kitchen list :
     http://127.0.0.1:8000/kitchen/list

+## Gallery will be named Region